-Title of the course: Informatics 2 NEPTUN-code: RMXIN2ABNE Weekly teaching hours: l+cw+lb 1+0+3 Credit: 4 Exam type: e Course leader: Position: Required preliminary knowledge: Eszter Kormány Dr senior lecturer RMXIN1ABNE ~
+Title of the course: NEPTUN-code: Weekly teaching Credit: 4 Informatics 2 RMXIN2ABNE hours: l+cw+lb Exam type: e 1+0+3 Course leader: Position: Required preliminary knowledge: Eszter Kormány, Dr. senior lecturer RMXIN1ABNE

 In the framework of the course the basics of database manipulation and programming are covered.
 With the aid and application of MS Access one will be able to construct and manipulate databases.
 The course introduces database design, normalization steps, creation of tables, setting of keys and relations.
 Queries and reports are also included.
 The use of the SQL is part of the course as well.